titoghose/Q-Pi/README.md

 2. Steps to follow for ***Linux*** users
 ---
 Open a terminal window at, or change directory to, the Q-Pi folder.
 Then, run the below mentioned code.
-It runs a shell script that installs all the required dependencies.
 This will install the following dependncies:
 + numpy
 + scipy
 + matplotlib